 What should I definitely not miss when in Lima?

 One of the best things to do in Lima, Perú, is not to miss out on the amazing food.
 Lima’s location at the ocean provides a vibrant city with fresh fish all year round.
 Especially ceviche, a traditional dish made out of fresh fish, will leave you with an exquisite taste.
 It is not without reason that you can find three of the top 50 world’s best restaurants here.
 Another must-see if you are traveling with kids is to go to the Choco Museo.
 A museum filled with chocolate but not only.
 You can also attend chocolate workshops which are fun for the whole family!

 Once fully satisfied with the food you might want to take a look at the Plaza de Armas, the main square.
 There you can also find many great restaurants but also monuments and beautiful buildings like the Archbishop´s palace or the Government Palace.
 Take a look at Union Street, a pedestrian street connecting the Plaza de Armas with the Plaza San Martín.
 You will love the vibrant feeling while walking down this street, there is a lot to see for everyone.

 What does Lima offer at night?

-Lima night life, also might visit Parque de la Reserva, a huge water park filled with fountains and sculptures made out of plants at about 30 minutes from Miraflores.
-At night you get to see the 13 fountains illuminated and some are even interactive and / or change color.
+Lima nightlife also includes a visit to Parque de la Reserva, a huge water park filled with fountains and sculptures made out of plants, at about 30 minutes from Miraflores.
+At night, you get to see the 13 fountains illuminated and some are even interactive and / or change color.
 Yet another reason to travel to Lima, Perú.